PapaCyber/SQL-Queries/README.md

 | `NOT`     |  The `NOT` operator only works on a single condition, and not on multiple ones.
 The `NOT` operator negates a condition. <br>**NOTE**: You add this operator after `WHERE`, then put the conditions after it|  `SELECT`*<br>`FROM` log_in_attempts<br>`WHERE` `NOT` login_time  `<` ’10:00’;    |

 ### Filtering for Patterns
 You can also filter based on a pattern.
-For example, you can identify entries that start or end with a certain character or characters.
+For example, you can identify entries that start or end with a certain character(s).
 Filtering for a pattern requires incorporating two more elements into your `WHERE` clause:
 - a wildcard
 - the `LIKE` operator